LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Remving a key-value pair from the hash table

-To remove a key-value pair we will perform some checks on the inputs to know they are valid.
-Then we will calculate the hash and return if there is no linked list asociated with that hash.
+To remove a key-value pair from the hash table, we need to follow these steps:

+1. Validate the inputs to ensure they are valid (hash table and key).
+2. Calculate the hash of the key using our hash function to determine the linked list where the pair may be stored.
+3. If there is no linked list associated with the calculated hash, it means the key is not present in the hash table.
+We can return from the function at this point.
+4. If a linked list is found at the calculated hash, we pass a pointer to the head pointer of the linked list to our RemoveNode function.
-Then, if we find the linked list, we will pass a pointer to a head pointer to our RemoveNode function, so it can remove the node and replace the head if necessary.
+5. The RemoveNode function will traverse the linked list, searching for the node with a matching key.
+If found, it will remove the node from the linked list and update the head pointer if necessary.

 ```c
 //we get a pointer to a hash table, and a pointer to a string